ashp0/Drast/README.md

 ## Features

-- **Super Simple and Easy to learn syntax** - Similar to Rust, Go, Kotlin and Swift
+- **Super Simple and Easy to learn syntax** - Similar to python's humanly syntax while being as fast as C
 - **Semi-Object Oriented** - No need to learn all the OOP concepts
-- **Templates** - Use the same syntax to create different types of objects
 - More to come...

 ## Example